-Sometimes more invasive diagnostic tests are needed to evaluate other possible causes of liver problems and investigate any neurological abnormalities.
+Sometimes more-invasive diagnostic tests are needed to evaluate other possible causes of liver problems and investigate any neurological abnormalities.
 For example:

-- Spinal tap (lumbar puncture).
+Spinal tap (lumbar puncture).
 A spinal tap can help the doctor identify or rule out other diseases with similar signs and symptoms, such as infection of the lining that surrounds the brain and spinal cord (meningitis) or inflammation or infection of the brain (encephalitis).

 During a liver biopsy, a needle is inserted through the skin on the upper right side of the abdomen and into the liver.
 A small sample of liver tissue is removed and sent to a lab for analysis.

 A CT scan uses a sophisticated imaging machine linked to a computer to produce detailed, 2-D images of the brain.
 An MRI scan uses a strong magnetic field and radio waves rather than X-rays to generate images of the brain.

 During a skin biopsy, a doctor takes a small skin sample (biopsy) for analysis in a lab.
 A biopsy can usually be done in a doctor's office using a local anesthetic.

 - NINDS Reye's syndrome information page.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/reyes_syndrome/reyes_syndrome.htm.
-Accessed May 27, 2011.
+Accessed May 25, 2014.

-- Reye's syndrome.
-National Reye's Syndrome Foundation. http://www.reyessyndrome.org/pdfs/Awareness_Lists_English_full.pdf.
-Accessed May 27, 2011.
+- What is Reye's syndrome?
+National Reye's Syndrome Foundation. http://www.reyessyndrome.org/what.html.
+Accessed May 25, 2014.